What counts as bad credit for mortgage purposes?

 How much deposit do you need with bad credit?

 A larger deposit also helps you access better interest rates.
-On a £200,000 property, the difference between a 15% and 25% deposit could save you thousands over the mortgage term.
+On a £200,000 property, the difference between a 15% and 25% deposit could save you thousands over the mortgage term — see exactly how the bands work with the LTV calculator.

 What interest rates can you expect with bad credit?

 Rates for bad credit mortgages are higher than standard products because the lender is taking on more risk.
-How much higher depends on the severity of your credit issues and your deposit size.
+How much higher depends on the severity of your credit issues and your deposit size — try the repayment calculator to see what the difference looks like in monthly payments.

 Expect to pay 1–4% above the rates advertised to borrowers with clean credit.
 For example, if a mainstream 5-year fix is 4%, a bad credit equivalent might be 5–8% depending on your circumstances.